luptior/pysbatch/README.md

 # now published to PyPI, only support python version >= 3.5
 pip install pysbatch

-# now also availale with conda
+# now also availale with conda-forge distribution or my channel
-conda install -c luptior pysbatch
+conda install -c conda-forge pysbatch conda install -c luptior pysbatch

 # newer version is not published on PyPI